An-A-The/Metacrafters/README.md

-Title: Creating a Token: A Solidity Program for Beginners
+Title: A Solidity Program for Beginners

 I. Introduction
   Overview of the Solidity program